grafana/grafana-operator/documentation/design_proposal/001_organization.md

 ## Alternatives

-### Multiple CR:s

-Instead of having a single CR to manage organiaztions, teams and users we could have multiple ones.
+Instead of having a single CRD to manage organiaztions, teams and users we could have multiple ones.

 If teams, users or orgs get more "abilities" they are separated and can be changed independently.
 I just feel it might assist in organizing all parts of the user/right management.